zstenger93/Transcendence/README.md

 Matchmaking system :x:

-Faithful to the original pong game :x:
+Faithful to the original pong game :white_check_mark:

 Custom options for the game :x:

-The game must be responsive :x:
+The game must be responsive :white_check_mark:

 ## Modules Used